-AdSAM® has a variety deliverables that are used based on the objectives of the study.
+AdSAM® has a variety of deliverables that are used based on the objectives of the study.
 A description of AdSAM®’s various deliverables is below.
 To see some examples of the deliverables, take our sample survey or contact us.

 AdSAM® Perceptual Maps©